 Should you require a higher level of services not provided by MidState, we will transfer you to a tertiary-care center, such as Hartford Hospital, where you will receive the very best care required by your condition.

 Our countless favorable outcomes are proof that our heart is always caring for yours.

 The Heart Center at MidState provides patients with state-of-the-art emergency treatment advanced cardiac and neurological testing; and the expert care only an experienced cardiac team can provide.
 From initial diagnosis to inpatient critical care to rehabilitation, the Heart Center offers the personalized care each heart patient needs to achieve the best possible outcome.

 If you have any questions, please call us at the MidState Cardiac Rehabilitation and Wellness Program at 203.694.8541, or Email us.

 The first step in determining the best course of treatment is, of course, an accurate evaluation of the patient's condition.
-The Cardiodiagnostic Department at MidState includes a state-of-the-art cardiac, and neurological testing suite.
-With highly specialized equipment and expertise, our Cardiac Team can perform a total of 15 tests to ensure the most efficient information before, during, and after treatment.
-The Cardiodiagnostic Department serves patients Monday through Friday, from 8 a.m. to 4:30 p.m. and Saturday and Sunday 8 a.m. to 11 a.m.
+The Cardinostic Department at MidState includes state-of-the-art cardiac testing.
+With highly specialized equipment and expertise, our Cardiac Team can perform tests to ensure your physician has all the information needed before, during, and after treatment.
+The Cardinostic Department serves patients Monday through Friday, from 8 a.m. to 4:30 p.m. and Saturday and Sunday 8 a.m. to 11 a.m.

 Click on the following links to view information on our testing procedures: